crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: T-shirt
 - **How to sign up**: You'll be contacted if you're among the top 100 for the month.
 - **Notes**: Check their [official post](https://dev.to/parabeac/hacktoberfest-parabeac-open-source-design-to-flutter-code-1jg0) to learn more.

+#### **Stack Builders** (gift cards)

+- **Swag**: 9 gift cards
+- **Requirements**: Top contributors
+- **How to sign up**: Submit PRs to [StackBuilders GitHub](https://github.com/stackbuilders) and [fill up this form](https://docs.google.com/forms/d/e/1FAIpQLSc4QyXBUKf0nGvPdW6RaY2FJnIC45LkUsmoIZgCW6i1Jrliag/viewform).
+Judges will review PRs and select the PRs depending on project size and relevance in the industry, the complexity of your contribution, the PR number and the quality code.
+- **Notes**: Check [Stackbuilders hacktoberfest blog](https://www.stackbuilders.com/news/join-us-for-our-first-hacktoberfest) for more information.
+Join [Stackbuilders Discord](https://discord.com/invite/S4QzFe8) to ask your doubts and talk about the event or your progress.

 Disclaimer: This website is a fan and community made creation.
 It is not affiliated with [Hacktoberfest](https://hacktoberfest.digitalocean.com/) or any company offering swag.